GathuE/Day_Care_Management_System/README.md

 1. Accountant -  Incharge of the Finance Module.
 2. Administrator - Incharge of the Day Care Administrative Module.
 3. HR - Incharge of the Employee Management Module
+4. Secretary - Incharge of the Day Care Client Support Module.

 NB: I have included all the necessary files required.